Client Login

 The reserve account in a factoring agreement acts as a form of cash collateral that protects the factoring company against potential payment collection issues.
 Typically, the reserve amount ranges from 5% to 20% of the invoice value, depending on the agreement.
 This holdback ensures that the factoring company has a buffer if there are any discrepancies or defaults in payment.

 Amounts exceeding the reserve are released to the client on an ongoing basis, making sure that businesses eventually receive the full value of their invoices minus any agreed fees.
+After the factoring company deducts its fees and the reserve is released, the remaining balance is paid to the business.
 Knowing the function and implications of the reserve account helps businesses better plan their cash flow and financial strategies.

 Types of Factoring Agreements